 Defences for Peeing in Public

-The law states that there’s a defence for committing the crime public urination: circumstances of sudden and extraordinary emergency.
-What are these circumstances?
+The law states that there’s a defence for committing the crime of public urination: circumstances of sudden and extraordinary emergency.
+But what are these circumstances?

-While not explicitly written as a defence in the NSW legislation, there’s a common law defence: the defence of sudden and extraordinary emergency.
+While not explicitly written as a defence in the NSW legislation, there’s a common law defence called the defense of sudden and extraordinary emergency.
 You can potentially apply this defence in specific circumstances related to public urination in NSW.
 However, it’s important to understand that this defence is highly challenging to successfully argue in court.

-To invoke this defence, you’d need to prove the following:
+To invoke this defence, you’d need to prove that:

-- Sudden or extraordinary emergency.
-The situation leading to public urination arose suddenly and unexpectedly, leaving you with no other reasonable option.
+- The situation leading to public urination arose suddenly and unexpectedly, leaving you with no other reasonable option.

-- No other reasonable course of action.
-You genuinely had no access to a public restroom or another suitable, private location to relieve yourself.
+- You genuinely had no access to a public restroom or another suitable, private location to relieve yourself.

 Here are some examples of situations where the Court might consider this defence: